Taylor Devices’ facilities and capabilities have traditionally set the world standard.

 Personnel and air cargo access is available through the Buffalo-Niagara International Airport, Buffalo, New York which is a twenty minute drive from North Tonawanda.
 Private aircraft access is provided by both the Buffalo-Niagara International Airport and also the Niagara Falls International Airport in Niagara Falls, which is fifteen minutes from North Tonawanda.

-Located at 90 Taylor Drive, includes corporate and engineering operations, product assembly and testing facilities, research and development, bonded storage and repair activities, and a portion of the company’s production machining operations.
+Located at 90 Taylor Drive, North Tonawanda, this site includes corporate and engineering operations, product assembly and testing facilities, research and development, bonded storage and repair activities, and a portion of the company’s production machining operations.
 The Tonawanda Island facilities include multiple buildings totaling 65,000 square feet in area on seven acres of land.
 Tonawanda Island is located 500 feet from the mainland on the Niagara River and is accessible via a two-lane highway bridge.

-Located at One Buffalo Bolt Way, this site opened in 2012 and currently includes three buildings totaling 50,000 square feet in area on eight acres of land.
+Located at One Buffalo Bolt Way, North Tonawanda, this site opened in 2012 and currently includes three buildings totaling 50,000 square feet in area on eight acres of land.
 The Buffalo Bolt Way buildings include production machining, finishing, and packaging operations.
 Driving distance between the Tonawanda Island and Buffalo Bolt Way facilities is 1.7 miles.

 The Small Parts Production Center consists of equipment configured to produce all Taylor products smaller than two inches in diameter.
 The equipment consists of medium volume, high precision CNC turning centers, CNC milling centers, automated gundrilling machines and low production manual support machines.